Exercise: Indexing/slicing/filtering one-dimensional arrays 3

 )

 You want to smooth this signal using a moving average with a window of three samples.
-This means that you want to create a new array where each value is the average of the three neighbour values of the raw signal, as illustrated in Fig. 5.10.
+This means creating a new array where each value is the average of the three neighbour values of the raw signal, as illustrated in Fig. 5.10.

 Fig. 5.10 Filtering using a moving average.#

-Using only one line, apply such a filter on the raw, noisy signal.
-Then, plot both the raw and filtered signal on the same figure to verify your result.
+Using only one line, apply this filter to the raw, noisy signal.
+Then, plot both the raw and filtered signals on the same figure to verify your result.

 Hide code cell content